GTMStack

 Efficiency Pressure From the Market

 The era of growth at all costs is over.
-Investors and boards now scrutinize efficiency metrics — CAC payback period, revenue per employee, burn multiple — with the same intensity they once reserved for growth rates.
+Investors and boards now scrutinize efficiency metrics (CAC payback period, revenue per employee, burn multiple) with the same intensity they once reserved for growth rates.
 Companies that can generate the same pipeline with fewer people are rewarded with higher valuations and longer runways.

 This pressure is not cyclical.
 It reflects a permanent recalibration of what “good” looks like in B2B.
-The companies that built 30-person SDR teams to hit $10 million in ARR are being outcompeted by companies that reach the same milestone with five.
+According to Gartner’s 2025 CMO Spend Survey, 71% of B2B companies now prioritize efficiency metrics over pure growth metrics in their GTM investment decisions.
+The companies that built 30-person SDR teams to hit $10M in ARR are being outcompeted by companies that reach the same milestone with five.

 AI Capabilities Have Crossed a Threshold